 For those familiar with this great city, Manchester has long been the cultural heart of England, internationally renowned for its passion for music, sport and the arts.
 It is city which celebrates difference, welcomes innovation, thrives on change and still manages to offer a warm, relaxed welcome.

-Whether you are travelling from near or far for MIF13, visiting for the day or staying over in one of our quality hotels, take some time to enjoy the shopping, the food, the nightlife and the people of Manchester.
+Whether you are travelling from near or far for Manchester International Festival, visiting for the day or staying over in one of our quality hotels, take some time to enjoy the shopping, the food, the nightlife and the people of Manchester.

 Getting to Manchester